-I visited my friend Aarron Lambo who was serving a 4 ½ year sentence in Prison.
+I visited my bodybuilder friend Aarron Lambo who was serving a 4 ½ year sentence in Prison.
 For a 19 year old, before he was sent to prison, Aarron had an excellent physique with some great size, strength, condition and proportions, and potentially rivalled by very few.

 Thus, when I visited him, I expected Aarron to have lost loads of size, but was pleasantly surprised to see that he still had some great size and shape, and while we were chatting he mentioned that he hardly got to train in the prison gym so had to improvise a few basic home-made exercises in his cell, in order to maintain his size.

-He described some of the exercises he’d managed to do behind bars and I immediately saw that this would make an interesting article and asked him if he wouldn’t mind writing one… I mean it’s not as though he’s stuck for time!
+He described some of the exercises he’d managed to do behind bars and I immediately saw that this would make an interesting article and asked him if he wouldn’t mind writing one… I mean it’s not as though he was stuck for time!